 On the other hand, we feel that the project has served to promote the idea (even beyond the music sector) that work in the industry must be modernized.
 Now we see that there is talk of how to draw the value chain and, consequently, how to articulate with sectors, how to open up to other contexts and actors that are part of the industry.
 When you trace that value chain to have a comprehensive vision, you cannot be left alone with what you generate as a state structure, you have to really integrate and make visible all the actors that participate and contribute there.

-In this same sense, we have promoted that articulation that I mentioned, we have promoted the integration of the different actors and that they feel to think about how to change the chip, how to create new terms and new dimensions of work.
-There it is in the example of copyright, which we have the challenge of giving all the real and transversal weight it has within the industry, that is taken into account and is related to all the parties with which it may be involved and today lacks an update of all associated legal and technological scaffolding
+In this same sense, we have promoted that articulation that I mentioned, we have promoted the integration of the different actors and that they sit down to think about how to change the chip, how to create new terms and new dimensions of work.
+There it is in the example of copyright, which we have the challenge of giving all the real and transversal weight that it has within the industry, that is taken into account and related to all the parties with which it may be involved and today It lacks an update of all the associated legal and technological scaffolding

 Another result is the contribution from the research point of view, the generation of informative and analytical materials, such as the diagnosis of the industry that we carried out in 2017.
 In it we exposed the potentialities and weaknesses of the sector, and served as the basis for the subsequent process of seating the parties and generating a strategic vision.
 This allowed us to overcome the lack of clearly designed policies for the music industry as a whole, with a comprehensive vision, independent of programs and projects focused on specific genres or activities within the sector.
 A policy or program that sets out what the benchmark is, what is being proposed and how it will be achieved, taking into account own resources and those that can be managed.
 All those letters were put on the table and we began to project in the short and medium term how to proceed, and in this strategic design all the entities and actors that make up the project participated: record companies, music and technology companies, management companies, Cuban Institute of Music, Collaboration and Research Centers and, of course, the specialists, artists and promoters who integrate or produce them as a sector.